joatmon08/hcp-vault/EKS.md

 EOF
 ```

+Write the policy to Vault.

 ```shell
 $ vault policy write web ./web.hcl
 Success!
 Uploaded policy: web
 ```

+Configure Vault to associate the `web` service with a Kubernetes
-Bind the service account to the web application.
+service account.
+This allows the `web` service account in Kubernetes
+to get a Vault token.

 ```shell
 $ vault write auth/kubernetes/role/web \